Choosing the right home care provider

 - arrangements for getting access to your house.

-If they don’t carry out an assessment that covers all of these areas, you should ask them to do so.
+If an agency doesn’t carry out an assessment that covers these areas, you should ask them to do so.

 If you’re finding it difficult to manage, home care can provide the support you need to stay independent at home.